benmvp/slides/2018/ndcsydney/nav-react.md

 </div>

 NOTES:
-- Good morning NDC Sydney!
+- Good morning!
-- Excited to be here in Australia, Land Down Under
+- Really excited to be here in Australia
-  * Expected to see kangaroos hoping by but I guess that's a stereotype
+  * Expected to see kangaroos hoping by
+  * Everyone saying "G'day mate"
+  * But I guess that's just an American stereotype

 - If you're new to React you might hear that on top of learning React
   * You need to know ES6, Redux, inline styles, server-side rendering, etc.
+  * All at the same time
   * It can be so overwhelming
+- And then React is just a UI library
+  * Need to pick libraries for fetching data, managing, data, etc.
+  * How can you pick something if you don't yet know what you need?
 - So I want to walk through the different "planets" in the React solar system
   * So you can get an idea of how to prioritize what to learn

-- Tweeted a link to slides cuz there will be **a lot** of resources
+  * I'll also try to give a list of options for each category and my preference

 /////